suchjs/vp-suchjs/docs/en/api.md

 // Output is similar to：'tALIHe(|ff...'
 ```

-The above is basically the main API provided by Suchjs, and other APIs may be added and changed as the version changes.
-If you have any good comments, please feel free to provide feedback in github.
+The above is basically the main APIs provided by `Suchjs`, and other APIs may be added and changed as the library's version changes.
+If you have any good comments, please feel free to provide feedback `in github`.

 There are also some APIs based on data caching, loading and updating in the Nodejs environment, which will be explained in a separate chapter.